ClubsCafe/cms-api/index.md

 ## Events Management System
-A tool managing competitions/events held across NITK,</br>
+A tool managing competitions/events held across NITK.
 A website where one can showcase his awards, wins or held events.

 ## Technologies used